-I don’t think most of us now a days immediately think of doughnuts and Halloween.
-Though, many of us who grew up in the eighties and nineties have fond memories of the Dunkin Donut’s Munchkins at school birthday parties.
-It is not that doughnuts are not an important part of fall (I see you apple cider doughnut) but in the mid part of the the 20th century the doughnut and Halloween went hand in hand.
+I don’t think most of us nowadays immediately think of doughnuts and Halloween.
+Though many of us who grew up in the eighties and nineties have fond memories of the Dunkin Donut’s Munchkins at school birthday parties.
+It is not that doughnuts are not a part of fall (I see you apple cider doughnut) but in the early to mid part of the 20th century, the doughnut and Halloween went hand in hand.

 Now I will admit, I can’t pinpoint the exact time that Halloween and doughnuts became a thing.
-Maybe if I was doing the research on the history of doughnuts as a whole then I might have a better idea.
+Maybe if I was researching the history of doughnuts as a whole then I might have a better idea.
 (Don’t worry one day that will be a post).
 I do know that I can find articles from at least the 1930s pairing the holiday with these treats.
-Get ready for a lot of quotes from old article!
+Get ready for a lot of quotes from old articles!

 A 1930s article joked “Halloween is the doughnut’s heyday” and that it had to be the most popular ringed object after wedding rings of course!
 The article also mentions that you could buy the doughnuts at the local bakery or make them yourself which is a sentiment that many of these articles through the decades shared.